Jorza/nova_setup/README.md

 Any changes made outside of the nova_ws diretcory will stay only in the container and will not be accessible on the host.

 ### Using git within a container
-If this is the first time you've used git in this container you will need to set the git global config info before you commit or push.
+If it is the first time you've used git in a container you will need to set the git global config info before you commit or push.
 ```
 git config --global user.name "Your name"
 git config --global user.email "your@email.com"